eddientim/starling-bank-integration-backend/README.md

 The following env variables need to be setup.
 The `bearer_token` can be found by generating a refresh token user in sandbox.
 You can set this in your `.zsh ``.bash_file` or create a `.env ` file and include the variables in there.

-The `Sandbox_api` can be found here - https://developer.starlingbank.com/docs
+The `sandbox_api` can be found here - https://developer.starlingbank.com/docs
 ```
 exort STARLING_BANK_API=<Sandbox_api>